kingsman142/CS8803-PGM/README.md

-# CS8803-PGM
+# graphical-models-ml
-CS8803 Special Topics - Probabilistic Graphical Models (Graduate course @ Georgia Tech)
+Course material for CS8803: Graphical Models in ML (Graduate Course) at Georgia Tech